Peering with Ausics

 • We only provide text based groups, we do not carry or accept binaries.

-• To obtain a feed from us, you need to be an Australian Telco, ISP/RSP, BBS, or Educational Institution (School, Tafe, University etc) and decide if you want only a partial feed, or a full feed.
+• To obtain a feed from us, you need to be an Australian Telco, ISP/RSP, BBS, or Educational Institution (School, Tafe, University etc) and decide if you want a partial or full feed.

-• If taking a full feed, this will be using the IHAVE method (where we "push send" you all articles), your News Server must have a static IP address with a custom PTR record (eg: news.yourdomain.tld), you must also be online 24/7.
-We know hardware can fail, we know with single homed networks not everything always runs perfect, so if you have an outage greater than twenty four hours, you should let us know as soon as possible, if you do not and we see an IHAVE feed down for more than one or two weeks, we will likely disable your feed, and after a period of about sixty days we will terminate the feed.
+• A full feed is the simplest way, this uses the IHAVE method (where we "push feed" you all articles), your News Server must have a static IP address with a custom PTR record (eg: news.yourdomain.tld), you must also be online 24/7.
+We know hardware can fail, we know with single homed networks not everything always runs perfect, so if you have an outage that will be greater than a week, you should let us know, if you do not, we may disable your feed until you get back to us, and after about 90 days with no word we will likely terminate your peering.

-• If you're only wanting a partial feed, you need to decide what groups you want to carry, for example, if only Australian groups, this is the aus hierarchy, so we will only send you the aus.* groups, we can still set you up as an IHAVE feed but you may prefere to use a Suck (Pull) feed (where you connect to us and suck the groups and articles rather than us pushing them to you), in a suck/pull feed you get what groups you want when you want, handy if you want your users to dictate what groups by what they subscribe to, since this means you are essentially a caching server, it's not important to have a static IP, custom rDNS, or to even be online 24/7, as these types of feeds are seen by our server as a normal reader connection and require no special resources on our end, you still need to obtain our permission to run a caching Suck/Pull server despite it appearing to us as a normal usenet client, our anti-spam anti-abuse systems might block you otherwise.
+Using a Pull feed you connect to us and pull the groups and articles rather than us pushing them to you (like IHAVE), this way you get only the groups you want and when you want, since this means you are essentially a caching server, it's not important to have a static IP, custom rDNS, or even to be online 24/7, as this type of feed is seen by our server as a normal client connection it requires no special resources on our end (a yourname.feed file like IHAVE), but you still need to obtain our permission to run this type of service, this will avoid transfer limits and bypass our anti-abuse systems that otherwise might block you.

-• IHAVE push feeds, are also allowed to change your origin lines like abuse contact headers on your servers posts, but suck/pull feeds can not and posts will appear as coming from news.ausics.net.
+• IHAVE (push) feeds, are also allowed to change your origin lines like abuse contact headers on your servers local posts.
+Pull feeds can not override these and posts will appear as coming from news.ausics.net.

 • We do ask that if you decide to cease operating your server, that you let us know, especially if taking an IHAVE feed.
 Just closing it and not saying anything, coming back months later looking for a feed, will see you rejected, also, Server Operators talk, word gets around, so please do the right and courteous thing.